-Bridging ELs Students at the bridging level, continue to develop in being able to communicate in ways that are appropriate to different tasks, purposes, and audiences in a variety of social and academic contexts toward being able to refine and enhance their English language competencies in a broader range of contexts.
-ELPAC Level Reading RIT Scores Core Course Options Details Level 4 202-214 Conventional English A/B (Edge C) ELD course builds upon and further improves students' academic language skills and prepares them for more rigorous, college level courses.
-Level 4 202-214 English 9-12 Intensive A/B Structured reading comprehension focus, and remediation offered for students grades 9 - 12 reading at 4 - 8 grade levels.
-Level 4 202-214 Writing Intensive A/B Structured writing focus and support
+Level 4 202-214/750L- 900L Conventional English A/B (Edge C) ELD course builds upon and further improves students' academic language skills and prepare them for more rigorous, college level courses.
+Level 4 202-214/585L- 1100L English 9-12 Intensive A/B Structured reading comprehension focus and remediation offered for students grades 9 - 12 reading at 4 - 8 grade levels Level 4 202-214/810L- 1240L Writing Intensive A/B Structured writing focus and support

 Students at the bridging level are ready for the reclassification process.
-Reclassification criteria: ELPAC score of an overall level 4 (lever 3 or higher in oral and written language), Reading RIT score of 207+ or a recent CAASPP ELA score of standard nearly met or higher, a grade of "C" or better in an ELA/ELD course.
+Reclassification criteria: ELPAC score of an overall level 4 (level 3 or higher in oral and written language), Lexile Range 850L or above, or a recent CAASPP ELA score of standard nearly met or higher, a grade of "C" or better in an ELA/ELD course.